CSC307Fall2023/StrongerTogether/README.md

 npm install
 ```

 Next, make sure you modify the .env file to have the correct information for database connection.
+The information is in our cover letter we submitted.

 Make sure the database is migrated.